awsdocs/amazon-kendra-developer-guide/doc_source/disaster-recovery-resiliency.md

 For more information about AWS Regions and Availability Zones, see [AWS Global Infrastructure](http://aws.amazon.com/about-aws/global-infrastructure/)\.

-In addition to the AWS global infrastructure, Amazon Kendra offers several features to help support your data resiliency and backup needs\.
+With AWS global infrastructure, Amazon Kendra Enterprise Edition is fault tolerant, scalable, and highly available\.
+Rolling back to previous versions of an index is not currently supported, but you can refresh or recreate portions of your index by [deleting](https://docs.aws.amazon.com/kendra/latest/dg/API_BatchDeleteDocument.html) and [adding](https://docs.aws.amazon.com/kendra/latest/dg/API_BatchPutDocument.html) existing data sources back into your index\.